deimonn/void-guides/3. Extra Software/Setting up virtual machines.md

 5. You can also optionally switch the NIC interface in hardware details to "virtio", similarly increasing performance for network I/O.

     If your connection goes out after making the change, it is most likely a Windows issue.
-A reboot of the virtual machine usually fixes it.
+Shutting down and starting the virtual machine again usually fixes it.